aimms/documentation/dataexchange/using.rst

         </ObjectMapping>
     </AimmsJSONMapping>

-It describes a JSON file with an object with four children, one of which is an array holding multiple structurally identical objects, bound to an index :token:`k`.
+It describes a JSON file with an object with four children, one of which is an array holding multiple structurally identical objects, bound to an index ``k``.
 A matching JSON file could look like:

 .. code-block:: json